aurelien-riv/ariviere.github.io/_posts/2020-09-29-magento-requirejs-dependencies-graph.markdown

 Then, remove any line that doesn't come from your logpoint.

 Finally, you'll have to remove the file, line and column indication (and maybe the timestamp) or the messages.
-In my case, I typed these commands in vim to do so :
+I typed these commands in vim to do so (but you can use sed instead, which is more suitable for that) :
 ```
 :%s/\d* require.js:1544:20//
 :%s/\d* require.js:1897:12//
 :%s/\d* require.js:907:24//
 :%s/\d* require.js:1745:8//
 :%s/\d* scripts.js:63:12//
+:%s/\d* layout.js:144:8//
+:%s/\d* app.js:14:8//
 ```

 ## Step three : bind mixins to their module